DSpace/RestContract/statistics-reports.md

 Possible response status:
 * 200 OK - The DSpaceObject was found, and the data has been properly returned.
-* 400 Bad Request - The scope or scopeType parameter format is incorrect
+* 400 Bad Request - The uri parameter format is incorrect
 * 401 Unauthorized - if you are not authenticated and the statistics are not available to the Anonymous user
 * 403 Forbidden - if you are not logged in with sufficient permissions and the statistics are not available to the Anonymous user